AutoTF-Rail/AutoTf-Documentation/README.md

 The molds for motors, and other prototyping is done in blender, and all models can be found in [Models](https://github.com/AutoTF-Rail/AutoTf-Documentation/tree/main/Models/).

+Rendered screenshots can also be found in the Models folder.

 There will always be a printable example version in the [ExampleLever](https://github.com/AutoTF-Rail/AutoTf-Documentation/tree/main/Models/Export/Print/ExampleLever/) folder.

 ## Licenses